jjc385/6A/README.md

 ## ChangeLog

+* Exp 2 (Acceleration on an incline)
+  * Removed warm-ups involving position and velocity graphs (We found they distract from rather than help with the primary purpose of the lab.)
 * Exp 3 (Newton's second law)
   * Instructed students to tape 3 masses to glider from the start (this was a big point of confusion)
   * Instructed students to start taking data with the airtrack already on.